 It's lovely to hear Welsh spoken when I'm out and about.
-This happens in Cardiff and Welsh speaking areas of Wales and it encourages me to speak Welsh too. [the Welsh language] is being promoted far too much considering the actual demand that exists in the general population.
-Whilst I would never prevent someone learning or speaking Welsh out of choice, it should remain just that, a choice
+This happens in Cardiff and Welsh speaking areas of Wales and it encourages me to speak Welsh too.

 Language is connected to a sense of belonging, identity and community and therefore important.
-I'd like to learn to have basic conversations in Welsh, and to have a 'rough' understanding of information in Welsh on signs and so on I think there are very limited free opportunities for people from minority backgrounds to learn Welsh, especially migrants, asylum seekers and refugees or those who may have missed the opportunity in primary or high school inclusive way.
+I'd like to learn to have basic conversations in Welsh, and to have a 'rough' understanding of information in Welsh on signs and so on

 In work, I feel it's used as a tool to exclude.
 Recruitment schemes favour language over ability.
-I do not feel the current policies in place to safeguard the language do so in a positive and
+I do not feel the current policies in place to safeguard the language do so in a positive and inclusive way. [the Welsh language] is being promoted far too much considering the actual demand that exists in the general population.
+Whilst I would never prevent someone learning or speaking Welsh out of choice, it should remain just that, a choice